brokkr/poca/docs/Settings.rst

 and when at least 20 have been logged, either in a single run or over multiple runs.
 It will authenticate over STARTTLS (the standard login/password way of authenticating when using any email client) and send your password over an encrypted channel to gmail.com.
-Do note that even though the password is only transmitted over encrypted channels, it is plaintext on your machine, so think about what account you use for this purpose.